top of page

 Kingkini Roychoudhuri : PhD student, joined 2024

-Principles of organization of multiple chromosomes inside a nucleus: (multiple topologically modified ToMo-polymers inside a sphere): polymers with hierarchical loops.
+Principles of organization of multiple chromosomes inside a nucleus of cell: (multiple topologically modified ToMo-polymers inside a sphere): polymers with hierarchical loops.
 Identifying polymer topologies which favour entropic demixing.

 veer.jpg